TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-65005.md

 **Step 4**: Click on the application name to open it.
 Then, on the application's left-hand navigation menu, click "Single Sign-On".

 **Step 5**: Within the 'Basic SAML Configuration' section, select the edit pencil.
-Enter ‘Issuer’ value into the 'Identifier (Entity ID)' property and select Save.
+Enter the Issuer value into the 'Identifier (Entity ID)' property and select Save.

-Your application should be available for user sign-in.
+Your application should now be available for user sign-in.

 For future sign in problems with SAML based applications, we recommend using the testing feature with the My Apps secure sign-in extension to get better and automatic self diagnosis and resolution steps.
 For more information see: <!--$AppSAMLDebugDoc-->AppSAMLDebugDoc<!--/$AppSAMLDebugDoc-->